-Bauder (2001) contends that employer groups have campaigned hard for segmentation of the labour force in this way in an effort to create a mass of secondary workers for easy exploitation.
+Burgess and de Ruyter (2000) note that flows into permanent employment are more often accounted for by jobseekers that are already in permanent positions and those graduating from educational institutions while Bauder (2001) contends that employer groups have campaigned hard for segmentation of the labour force in this way in an effort to create a mass of secondary workers for easy exploitation.

 However, it is also important to note that flexibility in hiring and firing can have negative consequences for labour market capability that in turn have serious impacts for industry and the nation generally, over the long-term.
-For example, Rubery and Grimshaw (2003) point out that while weakened employment protection can facilitate progressive down-sizing and layoffs during periods of economic restructuring and downturn, it can then lead to the loss of skills that cannot be readily replaced in periods of economic growth and increased labour demand.
-This is consistent with Toner's (2000) research which concluded that persistent 'skill shortages' in trade-based occupations in Australia dating back to the 1990s are the manifestation of practices of privatisation, down-sizing and outsourcing which have led to large declines in the availability of apprenticeships.
+For example, Rubery and Grimshaw (2003) point out that while weakened employment protection can facilitate progressive downsizing and layoffs during periods of economic restructuring and downturn, it can then lead to the loss of skills that cannot be readily replaced in periods of economic growth and increased labour demand.
+This is consistent with Toner's (2000) research which concluded that persistent 'skill shortages' in trade-based occupations in Australia dating back to the 1990s are the manifestation of practices of privatization, downsizing and outsourcing which have led to large declines in the availability of apprenticeships.
 Senior Australian economist Matthew Hassan stated:

 The logic for business through much of the 1990s and early 2000s was to hold-off on investment, cut back costs and use existing resources more intensively, with improvements ... flowing directly through to profits.
 But now the rules have changed.
 The cycle is at a stage where there is less scope to improve productivity through simple cost cutting.
-Productivity has stalled as businesses have run into capacity constraints in terms of both labour and capital resources

-(Hassan 26 June 2006, Media Release, BIS Shrapnel).
+Productivity has stalled as businesses have run into capacity constraints in terms of both labour and capital resources (Hassan 26 June 2006, Media Release, BIS Shrapnel).

-Hassan (2006) also argued that enterprise bargaining would provide a more effective means for boosting productivity than individual contracts because individual contracts can lead to competitive behaviours that are destructive.
-He said that '... individual contracts could undermine trust and hurt a company's productivity' and that 'workplaces that have a high level of trust tend to be the ones that are most productive' (cited in Wright & Coopes, The Courier Mail, 26 June

-2006:2).
-In reviewing literature on industrial relations reform, including data from case studies of New Zealand and Western Australia, Peetz (2005b) and Wooden (2005) also conclude that individual bargaining is problematic for many workers in that they can foster non-cooperative relationships and that individual bargaining has not been as effective as collective enterprise bargaining in increasing productivity growth.
+Hassan also argued that enterprise bargaining would provide a more effective means for boosting productivity than individual contracts because individual contracts can lead to competitive behaviours that are destructive.
+He said that '... individual contracts could undermine trust and hurt a company's productivity' and that 'workplaces that have a high level of trust tend to be the ones that are most productive' (cited in Wright & Coopes, The Courier Mail, 26 June 2006:2).
+In reviewing literature on industrial relations reform, including data from case studies of New Zealand and Western Australia, Peetz (2005b) and Wooden (2005) also conclude that individual bargaining is problematic for many workers in that they can foster non-cooperative relationships and that they have not been as effective as collective enterprise bargaining in producing productivity.

-The first major opinion survey research of WorkChoices reforms found that almost 50% of the 416 business owners, chief executives and senior executive respondents felt the new legislation will drive wages downwards.
-Sixty-six percent of those surveyed, including lower level employees, believed the reforms will have a negative effect on job security (Australian Institute of Management 2006).
+The first major opinion survey research of the WorkChoices 2005 reforms found that almost 50% of the 416 business owners, chief executives and senior executive respondents felt the new legislation will drive wages downwards, while 66% of those surveyed, including lower level employees, believed the reforms will have a negative effect on job security (Australian Institute of Management 2006).
 The survey also found 70% indicated that they will be more selective about future employers with a preference for large employers (over 100 staff) because of increased protection against unfair dismissal.
-The consequences for small to medium-size business could be considerable if labour shortages intensify as predicted.
-While Prime Minister Howard (2005) has argued these reforms are necessary for continued jobs growth and higher wages overall, Wooden (2005) says there is no substantial evidence to show that unfair dismissal provisions (introduced in the early 1990s) acted as a barrier to growth.
+The consequences for small to medium size business may well be considerable, especially given the current labour shortages which are predicted to intensify.
+While Prime Minister Howard (2005) argues these reforms are necessary for continued jobs growth and higher wages overall, Wooden (2005) in contrast argues that there is no substantial evidence supporting the proposition that unfair dismissal legislation (introduced in the early 1990s) has been a barrier to growth.